 Feature selection operators are also concept operators in that their output is a Concept, but they are listed in their own section since they have some common special properties.
-All of them (except FeatureSelectionByAttributes, see 4.3.1) use external algorithms to determine which features are taken over to the output concept.
+All of them (except FeatureSelectionByAttributes, see 4.3.1, and RemoveFeatures, see 4.3.2) use external algorithms to determine which features are taken over to the output concept.
 This means that at the time of designing an operating chain, it is not known which features will be selected.
 How can a complete, valid chain be designed then, since the input of later operators may depend on the output of a feature selection operator, which is only determined at compile time?